 The Server delays publishing the Client’s Will message until the Will Delay Interval has passed or the Session expires.
 One use of this is to avoid publishing will messages if there is a temporary network disconnection and the Client succeeds in reconnecting and continuing its Session before the Will message is published.

-Receive Maximum.
+Receive Maximum

 33 (0x21) Byte Identifier of the Receive Maximum.
 Followed by the Two Byte Integer representing the Receive Maximum value.
 It is a protocol error to include the Receive Maximum value more than once, or to be a value less than 1.